 The second ring of the seventh circle houses the souls of humans who are characterized by negative identity.
 A negative metamorphosis has transformed them from humans — beings in whose development the intellective faculty has superseded both the sensitive and the vegetative faculties, as described in Purgatorio 25.52-75 — into plants: vegetable life alone.
 However, they are plants that speak, in another monstrous hybrid that makes no sense, since speech and language are a property of the intellective faculty, as the same passage in Purgatorio 25 informs us.

-In this circle dwell the souls of humans who are characterized by negative identity, by a negative metamorphosis that transformed them from animal to vegetable.
-Having willfully sundered the body-soul nexus, they are now what they should not be.
+In sum: having willfully sundered the body-soul nexus, they are now what they should not be.
 In appearance they are now plants.
-But—as we shall learn—in substance they are still human.
-The reality, a terrible reality for these souls, is that selfhood cannot be undone.
+But, as Dante will show us in dramatic fashion, in substance they are still human.
+For the reality, a terrible reality for these souls, is that selfhood cannot be undone.

 Dante here uses mythological or magical transubstantiation to try to get at the meaning of the body-soul nexus.
 This is a method that he will adopt on other occasions as well.

 For instance, in Purgatorio 25 the catalyst for the lengthy discussion of human embryology and embodiment is the mythological figure Meleager, destined to die when a particular piece of charred wood is thrown onto the flames and consumed (Purg.
 25.22-23).
 Meleager’s mother, learning of her son’s destiny, carefully preserves the firebrand.
 Years later, when she is enraged at her son, she retrieves the piece of charred wood, throws it into the flames, and kills him.
 In Purgatorio 25 Dante is essentially posing the question: What is the connection between Meleager and the piece of wood that in some way “represents” him?